Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials

 Feshbach resonances also play a vital role in the production of ultracold diatomic molecules \cite{Ni2009Phys.Chem.Chem.Phys.}.
-In the widely used coherent association scheme, which brought us the first high-phase space density ultracold molecular gases, a pair of colliding ultracold atoms in the open channel are adiabatically converted into a weakly-bound state by ramping the $B$ field across a Feshbach resonance.
-The resulting complex (\textit{i.e.}, ``Feshbach molecule'') could then be transferred to a more deeply-bound molecular state using stimulated Raman adiabatic passage (STIRAP).
-This method has been particularly successful in forming bialkali molecules (\textit{e.g.}, Cs$_2$\cite{Danzl2008Science,Danzl2010NaturePhysics}, KRb \cite{Ni2008Science}, LiNa \cite{Rvachov2017Phys.Rev.Lett.}), which serve as building blocks of molecule-based quantum technology \cite{Cornish2024NaturePhysics}, as well as subjects for investigating molecular collisions and reactivity at the quantum level \cite{Liu2022AnnualReviewofPhysicalChemistry}.
+In the widely used coherent association scheme, which brought us the first high phase-space density ultracold molecular gases, a pair of colliding ultracold atoms in the open channel are adiabatically converted into a weakly bound state by ramping the $B$ field across a Feshbach resonance.
+The resulting complex (i.e., ``Feshbach molecule'') could then be transferred to a more deeply bound molecular state using stimulated Raman adiabatic passage (STIRAP).
+This method has been particularly successful in forming bialkali molecules (e.g., Cs$_2$\cite{Danzl2008Science,Danzl2010NaturePhysics}, KRb \cite{Ni2008Science}, LiNa \cite{Rvachov2017Phys.Rev.Lett.}), which serve as building blocks of molecule-based quantum technology \cite{Cornish2024NaturePhysics}, as well as subjects for investigating molecular collisions and reactivity at the quantum level \cite{Liu2022AnnualReviewofPhysicalChemistry}.

-A hallmark in the study of scattering resonances is the strong synergy between theory and experiment -- experimental measurements of the predicted resonances provide benchmarks for theory, leading to refined models for molecular interaction with improved predictive power for scattering observables.
-In the context of ultracold atomic collisions, In the context of ultracold atomic collisions, it has been shown that highly predictive models of threshold physics can be obtained by fitting interaction potentials with only a few parameters, which accurately capture the long-range behavior while allowing flexibility of the short-range potential\cite{Cote1994Phys.Rev.A}.
+A hallmark in the study of scattering resonances is the strong synergy between theory and experiment --- experimental measurements of the predicted resonances provide benchmarks for theory, leading to refined models for molecular interaction with improved predictive power for scattering observables.
+In the context of ultracold atomic collisions, it has been shown that highly predictive models of threshold physics can be obtained by fitting interaction potentials with only a few parameters, which accurately capture the long-range behavior while allowing flexibility of the short-range potential\cite{Cote1994Phys.Rev.A}.
 Berninger \textit{et al.}\cite{Berninger2013Phys.Rev.A} fitted six parameters: two describing the long-range interaction and four describing the short-range part to obtain high-precision predictive models for Cs$_2$ bound states near the threshold.
 This approach was also used successfully by Julienne and Hutson to characterize Feshbach resonances and bound-state properties in the $^6\mathrm{Li}{-}^6\mathrm{Li}$ and $^7\mathrm{Li}{-}^7\mathrm{Li}$ systems\cite{Julienne2014Phys.Rev.A}.

 Although effective, the fitting strategy above has limitations.
 Its performance often hinges on adding a \textit{shift} term to each electronic potential,